Supply Chain Visibility: Why Lack of Visibility Cost You Money

 Supply Chain Visibility Use Case

-The map shows current loads with destinations and available transport with movement direction.
+The map shows current loads with destinations and available transport with movement directions.

-Delivery ETAs, delays, fleet and load statuses, route history are displayed and updated on the fly.
+Delivery ETAs, delays, fleet and load statuses, and route history are displayed and updated on the fly.

 All map visualization and geocoding were initially done with Google Maps and now changed to Here WeGo.